 Nashville 25th Anniversary Edition

-When I got my first VCR over twenty something years ago I began to collect movies.
-One of the very first I got was Robert Altmans Nashville.
+When I got my first VCR over thirty something years ago I began to collect movies.
+One of the very first I got was Robert Altman’s Nashville.
 At that time it was in full screen and mono only.
 Now, DVD technology has returned this classic to the home in the only manner befitting such an epic.
 It is difficult to explain the plot.
 You really have to experience this film many times to get all the involved story lines weaving in and out of each other.
 There are over 24 main characters in this film.
-The drift into and out of each others stories much as people come and go in real life.
+The drift into and out of each other’s stories much as people come and go in real life.
 The overall effect is stunning.
 Central to the action is country music star Barbara Jean (Ronnee Blakley) who just recovered from serious burns is once again on the brink of a nervous breakdown.
 By her side is her husband/manager Barnett (Allen Garfield).
 Her fellow country star Haven Hamilton (Henry Gibson) is definitely the cock of the walk.
 He struts around always showing he has the power in that town.
-Long the way we see everything from a runaway wife (Donna Denton), a waitress that aspires to sing except she has no talent (Gwen Wells), a mother of two deaf children (Lily Tomlin) and a host of other (now) famous faces.
+Along the way we see everything from a runaway wife (Donna Denton), a waitress that aspires to sing except she has no talent (Gwen Wells), a mother of two deaf children (Lily Tomlin) and a host of other (now) famous faces.
 While you may expect so many characters and storylines to come off as muddled Altman holds everything together perfectly.
-The stories compliment each other, they form a tapestry Americana in a way seldom seen in films.
+The stories complement each other; they form a tapestry Americana in a way seldom seen in films.
 Although the film is now 25 years old this movie is as meaningful now as during its initial release.